tlsnotary/docs-mdbook/src/quick_start/README.md

 # Quick Start

-This quick start guide will help you get started with TLSNotary, both in native Rust and in the Browser.
+This quick start will help you get started with TLSNotary, both in native Rust and in the Browser.

 ## Objectives